________

 Confidentiality

-Whilst dealing with any grievance raised by you, the matter shall be kept confidential as far as is possible.
+Whilst dealing with any grievance raised by you, the matter shall be kept confidential as far as possible.
 We shall only disclose information regarding your grievance to third parties where this is necessary to investigate and/or resolve the grievance.

 Answer the question, then click on "Next".